dockovpn/dockovpn/README.md

 ```

 ## Alternative way.
 Run with docker-compose
-Sometimes it is more convinient to use [docker-compose](https://docs.docker.com/compose/).
+Sometimes it is more convenient to use [docker-compose](https://docs.docker.com/compose/).

 To run docker-openvpn with docker-compose run:
 ```bash